lisamelton/video-transcoding-scripts/README.md

 The `--preset` option in `transcode-video.sh` controls the x264 video encoder, not the other preset system built into HandBrake.
 It takes a preset name as its single argument:

-    transcode-video.sh --preset slow "/path/to/Movie.mkv"
+    transcode-video.sh --preset veryfast "/path/to/Movie.mkv"

-Some x264 presets are also available as shortcut options, i.e. you can use just `--slow` instead of having to type `--preset slow`:
+Some x264 presets are also available as shortcut options, i.e. you can use just `--veryfast` instead of having to type `--preset veryfast`:

-    transcode-video.sh --slow "/path/to/Movie.mkv"
+    transcode-video.sh --veryfast "/path/to/Movie.mkv"

 The x264 presets are supposed to trade encoding speed for compression efficiency, and their names attempt to reflect this.
 However, that's not quite how they always work.